 - HbA1C concentration

-The study found that 88% of patients had scores of 0 to 2 while just 2% of patients had scores 18 to 22, at the high end of the scoring system.
-The study believes that diabetes remission is influenced by insulin use, one’s age, glycated hemoglobin as well as combination therapy with insulin sensitizers.
+The study found that 88% of patients had zero to two scores, while just 2% of patients had scored 18 to 22 at the high end of the scoring system.
+The research shows that diabetes remission is influenced by insulin use, age, glycated hemoglobin, and combination therapy with insulin sensitizers.

 The researchers found that baseline insulin use was the strongest predictor of remission in patients, as those who did not use insulin before the surgery had a remission rate of 70.6% compared to 10.3% of those who did take insulin before gastric bypass surgery.

 Learn More: What Does Sugar Do To Your Body?

 Future of Diabetes Scoring System for Gastric Bypass Patients

 “The DiaRem score is the first pre-operative way to predict diabetes remission after RYGB surgery and is calculated with four readily obtainable clinical variables,” the researchers said.
 For example, an individual with a body mass index (BMI) of 39 kg/m2 and a DiaRem score of 22 could benefit from RYGB in terms of weight loss but would have a low probability of diabetes remission and could, therefore, opt to make intensive lifestyle changes or use incretin mimetics before surgery, which appears to improve the odds of remission for individuals taking insulin.”

 The study also reports that nearly 60% of obese diabetic patients experience a remission of diabetes after weight loss surgery.
 Many believe this statistic suggests that surgery should be used to achieve diabetes remission in patients who have dangerous cases of diabetes due to their morbid obesity.